-The retail industry – be it offline or online, has grown considerably over the years, and in 2019 stands as one of the biggest grossing and rapidly growing industries in the entire world.
-With billions of worldwide consumers, retail has grown to become a massive player in almost every way.
+The retail industry – be it offline or online, has grown considerably over the years, and in 2019 stood as one of the biggest grossing and rapidly growing industries in the entire world.
+Even with the challenges the retail industry faces, with billions of worldwide consumers, retail has grown to become a massive player in almost every way.
 The enhancement and improvement of this industry have only added to the success that it has managed to achieve.
 The transition to e-commerce industries and online retail spaces has enabled brands to reach their maximum potential and has enabled them to sell their products to a much wider range of customers all over the world.
 Through the process that the retail industry has been making, there have been several trends emerging that have changed the manner in which this industry works, and which have influenced the overall development that the sector has experienced.

 Top Trends In the Retail Industry